Golden Temple: Mughal Empire era destruction and rebuilding

 The growing influence and success of Guru Arjan drew the attention of the Mughal Empire.
 Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir and asked to convert to Islam.
-He refused, was tortured and executed in 1606 CE.
-Guru Arjan's son and successor Guru Hargobind left Amritsar and moved into the Shivalik Hills to avoid persecution and to save the Sikh panth.
-For about a century after Guru Arjan's martyrdom, state Louis E. Fenech and W. H. McLeod, the Golden Temple was not occupied by the actual Sikh Gurus and it remained in hostile sectarian hands.
-In the 18th century, Guru Gobind Singh and his newly founded Khalsa Sikhs came back and fought to liberate it.
+He refused, was tortured and executed in 1606.
+Arjan's son and successor Guru Hargobind fought a Battle at Amritsar and later left Amritsar and its surrounding areas in 1635 for Kiratpur.
+For about a century after the Golden Temple was occupied by the Minas.
+In the 18th century, Guru Gobind Singh after creating the Khalsa sent Bhai Mani Singh to take back the temple.
 The Golden Temple was viewed by the Mughal rulers and Afghan Sultans as the centre of Sikh faith and it remained the main target of persecution.
+After the original temple was destroyed by hostile forces, the shrine was reconstructed in 1764 (a date which H.H.
+Cole affirms in his monograph on the temple), however most of the elaborate decorations and additions were added to the shrine in the early 19th century.
+However, according to Giani Gian Singh's Tawarikh Sri Amritsar (1889), a slightly later date of 1776 is given for the construction of the temple tank (sarovar), the temple edifice proper, the causeway, and the entry gateway or archway (Darshani Deori).

 The Golden Temple was the centre of historic events in Sikh history: